348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/content/docs/book-log/AtomicHabits.md

 > *The purpose of setting goals is to win the game.
 The purpose of building systems is to continue playing the game.
 True long-term thinking is goal-less thinking.
 It's not about any single accomplishment.
 It is about the cycle of endless refinement and continuous improvement.
 Ultimately, it is your commitment to the process that will determine your progress.* (Pg.
 27)

+### 4
+> *Our prehistoric ancestors were paying attention to cues that signaled the location of primary rewards like food, water, and sex.
+Today, we spend most of our time learning cues that predict secondary rewards like money and fame, power and status, praise and approval, love and friendship, or a sense of personal satisfaction.* (Pg.
+48)

+### 5
+> *The human brain is a prediction machine.
+It is continuously taking in your surroundings and analyzing the information it comes across.* (Pg.
+60)